MyPiece

 Modern & traditional

-Birthstone lists have shifted across cultures and centuries — the modern one was standardised by the American jewellers' trade in 1912 and updated since.
-Citrine & Topaz are the modern choices for November.
+Birthstone lists have shifted across cultures and centuries.
+This page follows the Jewelers of America modern U.S. list.
+Citrine & Topaz are the modern listed stones for November.
 Topaz is November's traditional stone; citrine was added to the modern list in 1952.

 The shelf